Mother’s Birth-Related Anatomy

 Recently a woman told me her doctor felt she may not be able to have a vaginal birth after she previously had a cesarean for birthing her first child.
 She asked me what I thought.
 While I acknowledge there are more challenges with an android pelvis for some of these labors, most births through an android pelvis are going to be able to finish by the woman’s own efforts -and her baby’s.
 I said:

 Long pelvis front-to-back, perhaps a narrow arch, perhaps not.
 Buttocks muscles look longer up and down than the round buttocks of a gynecoid.
-The Anthropoid pelvic arch can vary 2 or 3 fingers at the pubic arch.
-Measure 1/3 of the way south the clitoris towards the sitz bones.
+The Anthropoid pelvic arch can vary.

 Common for breeches that don’t flip.
-More posterior babies who are born vaginally may be arriving through the anthropoid pelvis.
-Vertical maternal positions aid these fetal positions and help birth be more protected and finish by the mother’s own efforts.
+More posterior babies who are born vaginally may have the advantage of the anthropoid pelvis’ longer front to back opening.
+Various vertical maternal positions and movements protect fetal engagement.
+Understanding unique benefits of this pelvic type help birth finish by the mother’s own efforts.

 Dear Gail: Just wanted you to know that the VBAC mom with the platypelloid pelvis had a successful unmedicated birth; surges were very intense with back labor for about 2 1/2 hours, mom was about 8cm dilated until the quality changed into a much more do-able intensity.